Democrat and Chronicle

 The Democrat and Chronicle is a daily newspaper serving the greater Rochester, New York, area.
-At 245 East Main Street in downtown Rochester, the Democrat and Chronicle operates under the ownership of Gannett.
-The paper's production facility is in the town of Greece, New York.
+Headquartered at 245 East Main Street in downtown Rochester, the Democrat and Chronicle operates under the ownership of Gannett.
+The paper's production facility is in Rockaway, New Jersey.
 Since the Times-Union merger in 1997, the Democrat and Chronicle is Rochester's only daily circulated newspaper.

 History

+19th century

 Founded in 1833 as The Balance, the paper eventually became known as the Daily Democrat.
 The Daily Democrat merged with another local paper, the Chronicle, in 1870, to become known as the Democrat and Chronicle.

+20th century

 The paper was purchased by Gannett in 1928.

-In 1997 Gannett merged the evening sister paper the Rochester Times-Union into the Democrat and Chronicle, the two merged staffs in 1992 and had shared the same building since 1959 when the Democrat and Chronicle moved from a location at 59–61 East Main Street on the Main Street Bridge where they had been since 1923.
+Prior to 1959, the newspaper was headquartered at 59-61 E. Main Street, on Rochester's Main Street Bridge.

-From 1928 to 1985, the Democrat and Chronicle was Gannett's flagship paper, and Gannett's corporate headquarters were in the Democrat and Chronicle building.
-Gannett moved its headquarters to Tysons Corner, Virginia; home of USA Today, in 1985.
-The Democrat and Chronicle who moved into the building in 1959 continued to occupy the historic Gannett Building at 55 Exchange Boulevard until moving to a new smaller building at the Midtown Plaza site on East Main Street in May 2016.
+From 1928 to 1985, the Democrat and Chronicle was Gannett's flagship paper.
+In 1959, the newspaper relocated to Gannett's headquarters in the Gannett Building at 55 Exchange Boulevard.
+It shared the space with the Rochester Times-Union, an afternoon daily paper.
+Gannett moved its headquarters to Tysons Corner, Virginia, home of USA Today, in 1985.
+Over time, Gannett merged the Times-Union into the Democrat and Chronicle.
+Their staffs were merged in 1992, and the Times-Union circulation ended in 1997.
+That same year, newspaper production was relocated from the Gannett Building to a facility in Greece, New York.

+21st century

+In May 2016, the Democrat and Chronicle relocated its headquarters to a new, smaller building at the Midtown Plaza site on East Main Street.
 At 153,350 square feet, the former headquarters in the Gannett building was considerably larger than the current headquarters, which is 42,000 square feet.
-The Democrat and Chronicle no longer needed the much larger space in the new digital age where newsprint in the United States is on the decline and the building which included the space that formerly held the printing presses prior to 1996 was expensive to maintain.
+The Democrat and Chronicle no longer needed the much larger space in the building, which included the area that formerly held the printing presses before 1996, which was expensive to maintain.

 With the move came new branding as D&C Digital, emphasizing focus on the outlet's digital marketing services and video properties.

 In 2010, The Democrat and Chronicle ranked number one among US newspapers in market penetration, the percentage of readers in a metro area who read in print or online.
 The Democrat and Chronicle held that top spot for several years, and have been among the leaders since the 1990s.

 In 2023, the paper announced it would relocate its printing offices from Greece, New York to Rockaway, New Jersey that April.